 Push the graphics channel to Program to allow you and your viewers to see it.

-Note that if you click on the transition type under ‘Auto,’ you can choose both the type and speed of the transition used for each AUX source.
+If you click on the transition type under Auto, you can choose both the type and speed of the transition used for each AUX source.

 You will also see the change in your graphics overlay in Preview and Program.